Planning to Buy Second-Hand Phones in Australia? Here’s A Checklist You Need to Follow

 6. Check the Phone Storage

-If you love to have apps on your phone then storage should be the main concern.
-Go to the settings and check the phone storage capacity to ensure that you’re getting the right phone.
+If you love to have apps on your smartphone then storage should be the main concern.
+Go to the settings and check the phone storage capacity to ensure that you’re getting the best phone deal possible.

-Try connecting your phone to a nearby WiFi network to see if your phone has no issues in connecting to other networks.
+Try connecting it to a nearby WiFi network to see if the device has no issues in connecting to other networks.

 8. Check the Buttons